ku1ik/euruko2010-building-frameworks-with-rack/index.md

 ## No, you probably don't need it actually :)

- * Tens of mature frameworks
+ * Several mature frameworks
- * Hundreds of custom/experimental ones
+ * Tens of custom/experimental ones
  * "Don't reinvent the wheel", right?
  * But...